What is the maximum remuneration increase available under the Workplace Bargaining Policy 2018 (the Policy)?

 No. Agencies can only offer remuneration increases which are affordable and funded from within their existing budget.

-For agencies commencing bargaining, it is considered reasonable for remuneration increases to be averaged across the life of the workplace arrangement as follows:
+For agencies preparing to put in place a new workplace arrangement, in effect, it is considered reasonable for remuneration increases to be averaged across the life of the workplace arrangement as follows:

 - 2.0% 12 months from commencement; and